 Athletic competition is an integral part of the educational experience.
 CIF is uniquely positioned to foster student growth in values and ethics.
-CIF's ideal of "Pursuing Victory with Honor," provides the opportunity to dramatically influence the actions of the athletic community.
-CIF strives to strengthen the integrity of students and adults across the state by promoting the concepts of sportsmanship, honesty and quality academics.
+CIF's ideal of "Pursuing Victory with Honor" provides the opportunity to influence the athletic community's actions dramatically.
+CIF strives to strengthen the integrity of students and adults across the state by promoting the concepts of sportsmanship, honesty, and quality academics.
 These priorities advance the highest principles of character: